Commercial Lease: Everything You Need to Know

-- Automatic Renewal – This allows the lease to continue without negotiate to the original terms the landlord or tenant had.
-Someone must give a notice to terminate for it to end.
+- Automatic Renewal – This allows the lease to continue without negotiating to the original terms the landlord or tenant had.
+Someone must give the notice to terminate for it to end.

 - Single Net Lease – A tenant pays utilities and property tax while the landlord pays maintenance, insurance, and repairs.

 - Net-Net or Double Net Lease – A tenant pays for utilities, insurance premiums, and property taxes while the landlord pays for repair and maintenance.

 - Triple Net Lease – A tenant pays for all costs in the building space while the landlord becomes responsible for structural repairs.

 - Full-Service Gross or Modified Gross – A contract for a multi-tenant building which splits operating expense and structural repairs as well as common area maintenance between tenant and landlord